 During the fertile phase the cervix moves upward, away from the vaginal opening.
 Around the time of the “peak” mucus symptom, at the time of maximum fertility, the cervix reaches its highest point making it difficult to reach with the finger.
 This is called the maximum cervix position.
 During the fertile phase the cervix becomes progressively softer and feels wet due to the presence of mucus.
 The cervical opening will gradually open to admit a fingertip and will be at its maximum diameter at ovulation.

 Any change in position and consistency of the cervix from its original infertile state indicates the beginning of the fertile phase and usually corresponds with the beginning of the mucus symptoms.

 Calendar-based methods determine fertility based on a record of the length of previous menstrual cycles.
 They include the rhythm method and the standard days method.

 Before relying on the rhythm method, a woman records the number of days in each menstrual cycle for at least 6 months.
 The first day of monthly bleeding is always counted as day 1.

-The fertile time is estimated by subtracting 18 from the length of her shortest recorded cycle.
-This provides the estimated first day of the fertile time.
-Then subtract 11 days from the length of her longest recorded cycle.
-This tells her the estimated last day of her fertile time.
+The first day of the fertile time is estimated by subtracting 18 from the length of the shortest recorded cycle.
+The last day of fertility is estimated by subtracting 11 days from the length of the longest recorded cycle.
 Unprotected sex is then avoided during this fertile period.

-The lactational amenorrhea method or “LAM” is a method of avoiding pregnancy based on the natural infertility that occurs after giving birth when a woman is amenorrheic—not having periods—and fully breastfeeding the new baby.
+The lactational amenorrhea method (LAM) is a method of avoiding pregnancy based on the natural infertility that occurs after giving birth when a woman is amenorrheic—not having periods—and fully breastfeeding the new baby.
 The rules of the method help a woman identify and possibly lengthen her infertile period.

 A woman can use LAM if: